houssamzenati/houssamzenati.github.io/index.md

 # News

+* Nov 2023: I started to work at the INRIA Mind team with Bertrand and Judith!
 * May 2023: SCRM paper is accepted to ICML23!
 * July 2022: I am attending **ICML22** and will be presenting a poster, see you in _Baltimore_!
 * July 2022: I am attending the **EEML** summer school in Lithuania, see you in _Vilnius_!